 Miriam Chung, MD, is an Associate Professor in the Department of Medicine, Division of Nephrology.
-Her roles include Clinical Director of Glomerular Diseases Clinic, Associate Clinical Director for Division of Nephrology, and Associate Program Director for Nephrology Fellowship.
+She is the Program Director for Nephrology Fellowship.
+Her other roles include Clinical Director of Glomerular Diseases Clinic, and Associate Clinical Director for Division of Nephrology.

 She received her medical degree from Mount Sinai, completed residency training at Yale, where she also served as Chief Resident.
 Dr. Chung then completed her Nephrology fellowship at New York-Presbyterian Hospital/Cornell, and Glomerular Diseases fellowship at Columbia.
 Prior to joining Mount Sinai in 2017, she was a Nephrologist at Rogosin Institute/New York-Presbyterian Hospital, and Assistant Professor at Weill Cornell.
 Her clinical interests include glomerular diseases (ex. lupus nephritis, IgA nephropathy, vasculitis, nephrotic syndrome, etc).

-She is active in the education of fellows and housestaff, and has received numerous teaching awards, including the J James Smith Teaching Award by Cornell Medicine Housestaff, and Teaching Attending of the Year Award by Mount SInai Nephrology Fellows from 2018-2020.
+She is active in the education of fellows and housestaff, and has received numerous teaching awards, including the J James Smith Teaching Award by Cornell Medicine Housestaff, and Teaching Attending of the Year Award by Mount SInai Nephrology Fellows for three consecutive years.